-Subsequent to the year end, Cue submitted an application to NOPTA to replace the permit year 5 exploration well commitment with seismic reprocessing over the Blue Gum prospect to assist with uncertainties in the current mapping.
-A 6 month extension of the permit was also applied for.
-This application was approved and the permit now expires in April 2021 with no well required during the current term.
+Subsequent to the year end, Cue has submitted an application to NOPTA to replace the permit year 5 exploration well commitment with seismic reprocessing over the Blue Gum prospect to assist with uncertainties in the current mapping.
+A 6 month extension of the permit has also been applied for, which would extend the requirement to renew the permit to April 2021.